DANUBEparksCONNECTED: WILDIslands part of European Wilderness Network

 The cross-sector Danube WILDisland CORRIDOR program protects the islands, which are flagship habitats for intact river dynamics and home to characteristic species.

-During the next months, the European Wilderness Society will assist DANUBEparksCONNECTED to develop a set of wilderness principles and criteria for the WILDIsland initiative.
-In addition to WILDislands the European Wilderness Preservation System will also be expanded to include WILDrivers and WILDcoasts.
+During the next months, the European Wilderness Society will assist DANUBEparksCONNECTED to develop a set of Wilderness principles and criteria for the WILDIsland initiative.
+In addition to WILDislands the European Wilderness Network will also be expanded to include WILDrivers and WILDcoasts.
 More on these new Wilderness categories in one of the next posts.

 DANUBEparksCONNECTED is an Interreg project running until 2019.